Construction & Renovation: Contractor Disputes Including Workmanship Quality Concerns, Among Other Issues | Thamar Bilingual Legal Services Ontario

 Disputes involving construction or renovation projects are often challenging due to the many legal issues that typically apply within the realm of construction law.
 Common issues may involve the extent of, and quality of, evidence required, such as the need sometimes for an independent witness to inspect and provide a reports as to what workmanship was done correctly and what workmanship was done incorrectly thus whether the required workmanship standards were met.
 Disputes involving construction or renovation projects are often additionally troublesome as contractors and property owners alike will frequently begin a lawsuit without first obtaining proper legal advice.

-Additionally, litigation arising from construction or renovation disputes often extends into legal issues beyond allegations of poor quality of work and also include legal issues such as quantum meruit disputes over the value of partially completed work, consumer rights concerns, mitigation requirements, among other issues.
+Additionally, litigation arising from construction or renovation disputes often extends into legal issues beyond the defective workmanship issues and include legal concerns such as unjust enrichment, consumer protection laws, failures to mitigate, among other concerns.

-Need Help?Let's Get Started Today
+Need Help?
+Let's Get Started Today

 NOTE: Do not send confidential information through the web form.
 Use the web form only for your introduction.
 Learn Why?